Important question for entrepreneurs and small business owners who don’t really know if their pricing strategy and approach is “right” for them

-You’re invited to join us for this one-day, intimate and in-person retreat.
+You’re invited to join us for this 1-day, intimate and retreat.
 To join us, the price is $1,500.
-(A montly payment plan is available.)
+(A payment plan is available.)

 The impact “In the Zone: How to Price Your Genius” will have on the financial health of today’s businesses (like yours), and the financial health of the people who are behind them (like you) will be a game-changer.

 And, I hope you’ll join us for this exclusive experience.